- Set paste to Keep Text Only and decide how to treat lists when pasting.

 Control numbering and bullets when pasting lists

-When working with lists, sometimes you want the numbering to continue, and other times you want to keep the original numbering of the pasted fragment.
-Word lets you decide instantly based on context..
+When working with lists, sometimes you want the numbering to continue, and other times you want to keep the original numbering of the pasted section.
+Word lets you decide instantly based on the context.

 - Continue numbering when pasting numbered items into another list: Choose the Continue list option to have new items follow the order of the destination list.